 Sharepoint™ Online OAuth Integration with Scan2x

-The following process works on the premise that a Sharepoint™ Online site is configured, and an Azure Active Directory (Azure AD) is created and readily available.
-Users must exist within the Azure AD and must have the correct permissions both in Azure AD and the Sharepoint™ Online site to be configured.
-The Azure AD and Sharepoint™ Online site must be within the same organization.
+The following process works on the premise that a Sharepoint™ Online site is configured.
+Users must exist and have the correct permissions to access the Sharepoint™ Online site.
 If a user cannot logon to the Sharepoint™ Online site manually, the OAuth integration with Scan2x for that particular user will definitely not work.

-When this manual is completed, Sharepoint™/Azure AD token information will be saved alongside the currently logged on username within the Scan2x database.
-This will allow this user to continuously access the Sharepoint™ Online site without requiring to logon to Azure AD again.
+When this manual is completed, Sharepoint™ token information will be saved alongside the currently logged on username within the Scan2x database.
+This will allow this user to continuously access the Sharepoint™ Online site without requiring to logon again.
 The token information will be valid for 6 months.
 Once expired, the user will simply be asked to re-authorize.
 This token information will only be valid for the currently logged on user.
 Other users that require access to Sharepoint™ Online in the same way will need to repeat the authorization process for their user.

 Take note of your Sharepoint™ site: https://mytenantname.sharepoint.com/sites/mysitename/